-Why We Need Mental Health Professionals With Disabilities
+Why We Need Therapists With Disabilities

 Living with a disability can bring a lot of struggles that are unique to society, such as fighting for basic care, juggling multiple doctor appointments, battling insurance and much more.
 These challenges can wreak havoc on mental health for people with disabilities and their families.